aFuzzyBear/astro-ui/docs/XElement/blog/XElementvsFramworks.md

 One of the shared similarities between all the frameworks is how they bring in the different languages of the web together within their own scope to build out their components.

-This practice of collocation, having your HTML and CSS along side your JavaScript is extremely powerful for the developer as it allows for easier maintainability, and scaleability.
+This practice of collocation, having your HTML and CSS along side your JavaScript is extremely powerful for the developer as it allows for easier maintainability, and scalability.

 ## `<Counter>`